nickfrosty/website_nuxt/content/articles/dev/javascript-copy-to-clipboard-function-no-jquery.md

 Add this JavaScript copy function into your web page.
 Put it anywhere you want, and it should work just fine.

-On any text or element you want to copy text with JavaScript, use must call this "copy(this)" function.
+On any text or element you want to copy text with JavaScript, use must call this `copy(this)` function.
 Like so:

 Copy text from a text box or textarea: